 This lodge is situated in a Big Five game reserve, and it is much closer to Johannesburg and is right next to Sun City.
 It feels more like a family-friendly resort than a bush lodge though.
 There are more than enough facilities and activities to keep the adults and more importantly, the kids, occupied.
 They include floodlit tennis courts, outdoor chess, huge swimming pools, a putt-putt course, a climbing wall, and a children’s playground.
 There is a junior rangers program for the kids too.
 One could easily spend a week here without getting bored.
-Read more here.
+Read more here or book here.

 If you are looking for a five-star holiday with your children, then indulge your family at the 12 Apostles Hotel and Spa.
 It is the first choice for many celebrities, VIP’s, and royal families from all over the world, when they visit Cape Town.
 Children are pampered with mini-towelling gowns, their own range of toiletries, sweet treats, and cookies and milkshake at bed times.
-There is a private cinema in the hotel with complimentary popcorn, milkshakes and hot chocolate at their – and your – disposal.
+There is a private cinema in the hotel with complimentary popcorn, milkshakes and hot chocolate at their - and your - disposal.
 And they may spot some seals and dolphins in the ocean from the balcony too.
 Read more here or book here.

 Zebula Golf Estate and Spa is a golf, spa and wildlife destination with an activity centre that will keep the kids busy for a long time.
 The sports centre offers a fully-equipped gym, squash, tennis and volleyball courts.
 The accommodation includes chalets and free-standing houses, aptly named African Dream Houses, where you can sit on the deck with a drink in hand and a braai in progress, and watch the non-predatory wildlife roam freely.
 The children will love all the open space.
-Read more here.
+Read more here or book here.